-It had taken me about an hour or so to get back to my senses.
+It had taken me about an hour or so to get back to my senses and get the adrenaline rush down.
 For sure, that day God was on my side and was one of my luckiest days, where I had had a narrow escape from snakebite – snakebite from one of the venomous snakes.

 P.S.
 The photos posted here are to provide a perspective of what I am talking about.